ByAUJay

 2) Configure Cloud Project ID and lock it down

-• Obtain a Project ID from the WalletConnect/Reown dashboard and pass it to your SDK init.
-Enable origin/bundle-id allowlisting to prevent misuse of your Project ID in rogue builds. (docs.walletconnect.network)
+- Grab a Project ID from the WalletConnect/Reown dashboard and use it for your SDK initialization.
+Don't forget to enable origin/bundle-id allowlisting to keep your Project ID safe from any sneaky builds. (docs.walletconnect.network)

 3) Mobile linking that actually returns users to your app